JetsonHacksNano/installLibrealsense/README.md

 <h4>installLibrealsense.sh</h4>

 * Add CLI argument build_no_cuda ; script defaults to build with CUDA.
 Saves considerable amount of compilation because CMake does not need to be built from source.

+* D435i is not recognized by RealSense applications, but shows up in Cheese webcam viewer.

 <h4>April 29, 2019</h4>